ten-protocol/go-ten/design/bridge_design.md

   ```

 * Using this messaging API we should be able to transmit `msg.value` (ETH) and `ERC_*` tokens between L1 & L2.
-* We want the bridge to have an asset whitelist controlled by the foundation DAO or simply configured by the management contract.
+* We want the bridge to have an asset whitelist controlled by the Obscuro DAO or simply configured by the management contract.
 * Assets and their wrapped L2 counterparts should be mapped and exposed for querying.
 * Bridge functionality should utilize a [pull payment](https://docs.openzeppelin.com/contracts/2.x/api/payment#PullPayment) design.
 * Bridge contracts should be separate from the management contract; The API should expose all the messaging bits required in order build the bridge independently from Obscuro